De Aller-Bedste Bøger - over 12 mio. danske og engelske bøger

 228,95 kr.

-"This slim but powerful new volume offers a kaleidoscopic feed of stark incantations and unsparing satire.
-Set in distinctly American landscapes, including toy weapon assembly lines, landfills, and the compounds of the super-rich, and voiced by imperiled children, failed adults, and even a smart home speaker, these sixteen new poems demonstrate the unsettling force of a surreal imagination under duress"--
+Children in Tactical Gear offers a brilliant feed of stark incantations and unsparing satire.
+Set in distinctly American landscapes, including toy weapon assembly lines and the compounds of the super rich, and voiced by imperiled children, failed adults, and even a smart home speaker, this collection demonstrates the unsettling force of a surreal imagination under duress.

 • af Stephanie Choi